pxpunx/rpi/cm4/compute_blade/m2/nvme/README.md

 1. `./update-pieeprom.sh`
 1. `cd ../`
 1. `sudo ./rpiboot -d recovery` (see example output below)
-    * The host computer may prompt you to allow the connection of a new USB device, ex.
-"BCM2835" - this is the CM4/Compute Blade.
-Accept the connection.

 The update should be complete.
 Reboot the Compute Blade and it should boot from the attached NVMe SSD.